NoorAli14/KFHB/docs/env-mgmt/database/README.md

 > npm run gs:all

 ## Output location:
-* All schemas files are generated with the convention `schema-<serviceName>.sql` in the `generated-schema` folder.
+* All schema files are generated with the convention `schema-<serviceName>.sql` in the `generated-schema` folder.
+* All seed files are generated with the convention `seed-<serviceName>.sql` in the `generated-seed` folder.

-## Steps to add a new service:
+## Steps to add a new service migrations:
 * Ensure that the service added conforms to the databse migration scripts standard based on Knex.
 If not sure, please see existing services, such as `identity.service`.
 * Open up the `package.json` file for this application, and add a `gs:<servicename>` npm script.
 If not sure, please see existing npm scripts in the `package.json` file, such as `gs:identity`.
 In general, the syntax for these scripts is as shown below:
 > "gs:identity": "cross-env RBX_SERVICE_NAME=identity.service ts-node --project ../../../retail/middleware/identity.service/tsConfig.json --require ./tsconfig-bootstrap.js index.ts"
-* Also, make sure that the `gs:all` script is also updated to include this new script when generating all schemas.
+* Also, make sure that the `generate:schema:all` script is also updated to include this new script when generating all schemas.

+## Steps to add a new service seeds:
+* Ensure that the service added conforms to the databse seeed scripts standard based on Knex.
+If not sure, please see existing services, such as `entitlement.service`.
+* Open up the `package.json` file for this application, and add a `gsd:<servicename>` npm script.
+If not sure, please see existing npm scripts in the `package.json` file, such as `gsd:entitlement`.
+In general, the syntax for these scripts is as shown below:
+> "gsd:entitlements": "cross-env RBX_SERVICE_NAME=entitlement.service ENV_RBX_TENANT_ID=9013C327-1190-4875-A92A-83ACA9029160 ts-node --project ../../../retail/middleware/entitlement.service/tsConfig.json --require ./tsconfig-bootstrap.js generate-seed.ts"
+* ENV_RBX_TENANT_ID in the above command should be the tenant_id for which you want to create the scripts.
+* Also, make sure that the `generate:seed:all` script is also updated to include this new script when generating all seeds.

 ## Known limitations:
 * Currently, this is hardcoded to generate only for MS SQL Server.